 Adjunct Clinical Faculty: John Gonzalez RRT

 Graduate of Borough of Manhattan Community College 1991.
-Over 7 years of experience in management and a total of 20 years of critical care experience working in Pediatric Intensive Care and Adult Intensive Care.
+Over 10 years of experience in management and more than 20 years of critical care experience working in Pediatric Intensive Care and Adult Intensive Care.
 Clinic Instructor for Broward College since 2006.

 Adjunct Clinical Faculty: Joy Mathai BA, RRT